muratk5n/thirdwave/en/tweets/2022/week27.md

 ---

-Poland had made some noises some time ago on that saying Western Ukraine is 'historically Polish'; code-word for 'we can take it'.
+Poland had made some noises some time ago on that too saying Western Ukraine is 'historically Polish'; code-word for 'we can take it'.
 If RU successfully landlocks Ukraine the remaining parts will have a tough time on their own.

 ---

 Aha.
-Can Belarus use the opp to move South and take what is left of Ukraine (its western side)?
+Can Belarus use the opp to move South and take Western UKR?

 WION: "Lukashenko accuses Kyiv of firing missiles at Belarus: 'Will fight if our territory invaded'"